Energy rebate scheme - £150 to help with increased home energy costs

 The council tax rebate will be paid to the liable council taxpayer (or an occupant where the property is exempt) where the property occupied meets the following conditions on 1 April 2022.

 - The property is valued in council tax bands A to D. This includes property that is valued in band E but has an alternative valuation band of band D, as a result of the disabled band reduction scheme.
-A property’s council tax band is shown on your bill or GOV.UK helps you find out which band your home is in.
-Just put your postcode into their online tool to find the band for your home.
-Find your council tax band (GOV.UK).
+A property’s council tax band is shown on your bill or you can put your postcode into this online tool to find the band for your home (GOV.UK)

 - It is a chargeable dwelling, or in exemption classes:

 - N (occupied only by full-time students), where the students are liable for payment of council tax

 - S (occupied only by persons under the age of 18)

 - U (occupied only by persons with a severe mental impairment)

 - W (an annex to a property occupied by the dependant relative of the person living in the main property).

 Where the liable council taxpayer does not occupy the property, they will not be eligible.
 This means that if you are a tenant of a property where the landlord is liable for the council tax bill such as when the premises is a house in multi occupation for council tax purposes (this includes student accommodation in exemption class N), a council tax rebate cannot be paid.
 However, you may be eligible for a discretionary payment if you pay energy bills directly and your circumstances meet the criteria for the discretionary scheme.

 Where a property is in exemption classes S, U or W, the occupant will be eligible for support as will exemption class N where the student/s are liable for payment of council tax and not the landlord.